Welcome to the International Stroke Recovery and Rehabilitation Alliance (ISRRA) homepage

 These attributes – aiming high, breaking down silos and working across countries – makes ISRRA a unique global Alliance.

 WHO CAN JOIN

-We welcome people who share our ambition and who are willing to work together to achieve our goals.
+Anyone who shares our ambition and who is willing to work together to achieve our goals.

 (see our Focus areas of activity section below)